logicalclocks/logicalclocks.github.io/docs/user_guides/client_installation/index.md

     pip install hsfs[python]
     ```

+## Next Steps

+If you are using local python environment and want to connect to the Hopsworks Feature Store, you can follow the [Python Guide](../integrations/python.md#generate-an-api-key) section.

 ## Other environments

-The Hopsworks client libraries can also be installed in other environments, such as Databricks, AWS Sagemaker, or Google Cloud Dataproc.
-For more information, see [Feature Store Client Integrations](../integrations/index.md).
+The Hopsworks Feature Store client libraries can also be installed in external environments, such as Databricks, AWS Sagemaker, or Azure Machine Learning.
+For more information, see [Client Integrations](../integrations/index.md).